mediolano-app/mediolano-stark/README.md

 #### Configuration of Third-Party Services for Production-Grade Apps

-By default, 🏗 Scaffold-Stark provides predefined Open API endpoint for some services such as Blast.
+By default, scaffold-stark provides predefined Open API endpoint for some services such as Blast.
 This allows you to begin developing and testing your applications more easily, avoiding the need to register for these services.
-This is great to complete your **SpeedRunStark**.

 For production-grade applications, it's recommended to obtain your own API keys (to prevent rate limiting issues).
 You can configure these at:

 🔷 `RPC_URL_SEPOLIA` variable in `packages/snfoundry/.env` and `packages/nextjs/.env.local`.
 You can create API keys from the [Alchemy dashboard](https://dashboard.alchemy.com/).